bbc/http-transport/README.md

 ```

 ## Opting Out
 If you don't want to type your plugin, simply use `any` as the type.
-This is not recomemnded though as it means all plugins later in the chain will loose the types too, because they have no idea what changes were made.
+This is not recommended though as it means all plugins later in the chain will lose the types too, because they have no idea what changes were made.

 ```ts
 const myPlugin: Plugin<any> = (context, next) => {};